kiante-fernandez/Rhddmjags/README.md

 ### License

-Rhddmjags is licensed under the GNU General Public License v3.0 and written by Kianté Fernandez from the Neruoeconomics group at the Ohio State Univeristy.
+Rhddmjags is licensed under the GNU General Public License v3.0 and written by Kianté Fernandez from the Neruoeconomics group at The Ohio State Univeristy.